Are you ready to expand your vision of what education can be?

 1. Schedule an appointment

 - Homeschooling is the legal mechanism to become a Deep Root Center member.
-(The DRC Executive Director facilitates all homeschool documentation.)
 The IHIP includes specific subjects (math, English, etc.) as determined by NYS.
 At Deep Root Center we call all of these subjects - buckets.
-Our mutual goal is to build a completely personalized plan by filling those buckets with classes and activities that are dynamic, exciting, interesting, and lead toward fulfilling individual dreams and aspirations.
+Our mutual goal is to build a completely personalized plan by filling those buckets with projects, independent research, classes, and activities that are dynamic, exciting, interesting, and lead toward fulfilling individual dreams and aspirations.
 There is a $40 fee due upon completion of this service.
-It will then be deducted from the amount due the first month of membership.
+It will then be deducted from the amount due the first month of trial membership.

-- Scholarship Aid applications are available upon request.
+- Fee Reduction applications are available upon request.
 DRC will never refuse a child because of their families financial situation.

 1. A New Way to Approach Learning, Education, and Life: